reconhub/incidence/README.md

-# incidence: a R package for incidence computation and visualization
+# *incidence*: a R package for incidence computation and visualization